RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 	- `subject/sophont/human`: This page covers information regarding an aspect of humans.
 	- `subject/sophont/elf`: This page covers information regarding an aspect of elves.
 	- `subject/sophont/dwarf`: This page covers information regarding an aspect of dwarves.
+- `subject/war`: This page covers information regarding a war.
 # Event
 - **start_desc**: This is not optional, it provides a description of the event as a string.
 Wikilinks may be included.
 May point to hidden text in the article.
 - **end_desc**: This is optional, it provides a description of the event as a string.
 Wikilinks may be included.
 May point to hidden text in the article.